This is the article “Strength and Comparison” for the coming week, the article “Ranking, Rating and Score” has also been published this weekend.

 The charts are provided in the following article: “Forex Currency Score Classification for Wk9”.

 The 13 Weeks Currency Strength and the 13 Weeks Average are provided here below.
-This data and the “3 months currency classification” are considered for choosing the preferred range.
-Because it is not ideal nor desired to change the range for a currency every single week, we can make several checks to avoid this.
+This data and the “3 months currency classification” are considered for deciding on the preferred range.
+Because it is not ideal nor desired to change the range for a currency every single week, we perform several checks to avoid this.

 [li]First of all the 13 weeks average and the strength over a period of 13 weeks.
-Both, the average and the strength can be seen in the table below.[/li][li]Besides this the “13 weeks currency classification” chart of each currency is also consulted.
+Both the average and the strength are shown in the table below.[/li][li]The amount of weeks that a currency is stronger than another currency can also be evaluated.[/li][li]Besides these the “13 weeks currency classification” chart of each currency is also consulted.
 These have been updated and can be found in the following article: “Forex Currency Score Classification for Wk9”.[/li][/ul]

 “Comparison table” and the “Ranking and Rating list”